mgimond/Colby-summer-git-workshop-2021/git.md

 tomato
 ```

-Next, we need to add `veggies.txt` to the staging area (recall that `fruits.txt` has already been staged for us given that it did not have a conflict), then commit the stages files
+Next, we need to add `veggies.txt` to the staging area (recall that `fruits.txt` has already been staged for us given that it did not have a conflict), then commit the staged file.

 ```bash
  $ git add veggies.txt